(Glycolic, Beta and Alpha Hydroxy Acids)

 protection: UPF = 40 to 50+

 Choose clothing with a UPF rating of at least 15.
-Keep in mind that the UPF of a
+Keep in mind that the UPF of a garment

-garment will decrease over time as the fabric wears.
+will decrease over time as the fabric wears.

-Overexposure to sunlight can cause cataracts
+Overexposure to sunlight can cause cataracts and macular

-99% or 100% of UVA and UVB.
+of UVA and UVB.
 The glasses may also be described as providing UV absorption up to 400 nm.

-look for a fabric that is thick, tightly woven, and dark-colored.
+for a fabric that is thick, tightly woven, and dark-colored.

-Clear window glass provides protection from UVC and
+Clear window glass provides protection from UVC and UVB,

-UVB, but not UVA rays.
+but not UVA rays.
 If you are frequently exposed to sunlight while driving, the plastic interleaf of your windshield (which

 prevents it from shattering) can help block the light, but side windows have no such protection.
 Non-drivers can make use